nerdgeneration/containerless/README.md

 A silly demonstration of faking containers in Linux.

-This isn't even close to complete, but some idiot decided to run a tech talk at work, and didn't give himself enough time to set it up, so...
+This isn't even close to complete, but some idiot decided to run a tech talk at work*, and didn't give himself enough time to set it up, so...

+(* see Containers without Containers.odp)

 ## Summary